-- Wash a peel potatoes and cut into about 2 inch cubes.
-Bring the 4 cups of broth to boil and place potatoes in the pot to boil potato cubes until you can stick a fork thru them.
-About 10-15 minutes.
+Wash a peel potatoes and cut into about 2-inch cubes.
+Bring 4 cups of broth to boil and place potatoes in the pot to boil potato cubes until you can stick a fork thru them.
+This takes about 10-15 minutes.
 Be sure to reserve broth to add it back into the soup later on – it will reduce down to about 1-2 cups!

-- While potatoes cook, saute the butter, onions, and garlic in a small pan on medium heat, until onions become translucent.
+While potatoes cook, saute the butter, onions, and garlic in a small pan on medium heat, until onions become translucent - about 5-8 minutes.

-- In a food processor, blend together the pistachios first.
-Then, using a slotted spoon, place cooked potatoes in a food processor with the onion mixture and reserved broth.
+In a powerful blender, blend the pistachios first.
+Then, using a slotted spoon, place cooked potatoes in a food processor,then pour in the onion mixture and reserved broth.
 Add in all additional ingredients (except the sour cream) and blend until smooth.
 Soup will be thick.
 Caution: when mixing, your blender will get hot, since the contents are hot!